BVService/wps/generic/README.md

 ===============

 inserver.py is a daemon which check if the log file (**railing.txt**) is empty or not.
-If the log file is not empty, the daemon parse the first line.
+If the log file is not empty, the daemon parses the first line.
 Collected informations are used to create a new openfluid project with custom **model.fluidx** and **monitoring.fluidx**, then execute the OpenFLUID modeling software.

 railing.txt